AdamSobieski/Planning/README.md

 ### Numerical Functions

-Similarly, numerical fluents can be defined by replacing `bool` with a numerical type, e.g., `int` or `float`.
+Similarly, numerical functions can be defined by replacing `bool` with a numerical type, e.g., `int` or `float`.

 ```
 public predicate int P3[Agent x, Widget y];